-As parents/guardians/families, there are many ways you can be engaged in your child's learning at home and at school.
+As parents/guardians, there are many ways you can be engaged in your child's learning at home and at school.
 This includes getting involved with the school council.
 Contact school office staff for more information.
+Elections shall occur within the first thirty days of the start of each school year.
+School Council Nomination Forms are due by September 30, 2022.